 The course selection process starts in February of each year.
 Students are given information about the required graduation classes and possible electives and guided through the registration procedures.
 Placement into classes is dependent on current grades, academic history, standardized tests scores and teacher recommendations.
-Students will receive a preliminary schedule of requested classes and their final schedule when they return after summer.
+Students will receive a preliminary schedule of requested classes in the spring and their final schedule when they return after summer.

-Students and/or parents can request schedule changes up until the last day (TBA) of a schedule change requests.
+In the spring, students and/or parents can request schedule changes up until the last day of a schedule change window, which is printed at the bottom of the course selection sheet.
 After the last day, any schedule requests will be assessed a \$75 fee, and they will need to complete a schedule change form.
+At the start of the school year, no schedule changes for Semester I will be made after August 23, 2024.